trzmiel7/pf/index.md

     <a href="https://trzmiel7.github.io/pf/images/face1.jpg"><img src="images/face1.jpg" width="300"/></a>
   </p>
 </center>
 My small hobby project.
 Was bored one day and decided to play around some image processing.
 Matlab is a great tool for this as it gives you all the necessary functions and it has intuitive documentation.
-Despite the toolbox has built-in models for face, eyes, mouth etc. recognition the challenge was to obtain their actual position.
-Those models returns just set of rectangles where the searched face feature is possibly located, not an accurate position.
+Despite the toolbox has built-in models for recognition of face, eyes, mouth etc. the challenge was to obtain their actual position.

 ### Series resonant inverter